waqarabbas123/React-Netflix-Clone/README.md

-In this repositroy i Make a clone website of netflix.
+using the javascript laibrary react js i make a clone website of netflix for pc's only.
-Using the library of javascript that is react.